digicatapult/sqnc-documentation/docs/l3/api_flow.md

 In the case of a logistics matching service where one provider has an order to be moved and another has some capacity to move orders, one might represent an order as a `demand_a` and a capacity as a `demand_b`.

 ### Matchmaker nodes
-The matchmaking nodes for the prescribed persona’s:
+The matchmaking APIs for the prescribed persona’s:

 - [Member A](http://localhost:8000/swagger/)
 - [Member B](http://localhost:8010/swagger/)